kauevestena/osm_sidewalkreator/README.md

 Though the data was generated thinking on the usage for OSM, one may use it for pedestrian network analysis out-of-the-box, or even for other purposes inside or outside QGIS.

-## Known Issues:

-The only dependency (osm2geojson) have shapely as dependency, but sadly it doesn't come bundled with QGIS, so you can install it manually with:

-    <qgis_python_path> -m pip install shapely

-### For Flatpak QGIS:

-1) Open the flatpak shell for the qgis package:

-    flatpak run --command=sh org.qgis.qgis

-3) Within the shell, type:

-    curl https://bootstrap.pypa.io/pip/pip.pyz -o pip.pyz

-5) Install shapely:

-    python3 pip.pyz install shapely

-In a future release, from [this branch]([https://eurogeojournal.eu/index.php/egj/article/view/553](https://github.com/kauevestena/osm_sidewalkreator/tree/remove_dependencies)) this dependency shall be removed.

 ## Running tests with Docker

 The project provides a Docker setup so tests can be executed inside a containerized QGIS environment.